 OSHA and other regulatory bodies have safety regulations designed to protect workers from scaffold accidents.
 Unfortunately, these regulations only work when they are followed.
 General contractors as well as building owners are required to make sure there is safety equipment for workers to use when working on high-elevation platforms or close to a drop-off or excavated area.
 These include safe scaffolding, properly maintained hoists, safe and sturdy ladders, and safety harnesses or lanyards.

 When a scaffolding accident occurs, many other individuals on top of the general contractor can be held accountable for the injury.
 This can include the manufacturers, subcontractors and vendors.
 This is because you may be able to attribute fault to one or more of these parties, citing negligence on their part.
-An attorney can help you determine the best course of action, and we will do this for no cost.
+A third party liability attorney can help you determine the best course of action, and we will do this for no cost.
 In fact, when we take on a case, we only charge legal fees once we win money on your behalf.
 You may be able to sue for various damages, such as:

 - Medical bills